 The Group has a portfolio of exploration permits and applications which have the potential to generate high returns on investment over the medium to long term.
-The portfolio is focused offshore in the southern Adriatic and onshore in the Po Valley region.
+The portfolio is focused offshore in the southern Adriatic and Sicily Channel.

 The Company will create three to five significant well events in Italy over the medium to long term to expose shareholders to the possibility of significant upside upon success of any one event.